druid-io/druid-io.github.io/druid-powered.md

 Weibo UVE(Unified Value Evaluation) team of Advertising Platform is using Druid as the realtime analysis tool of the data insight system, which processing billions events everyday.

+## Singular

+Druid is the primary data store used for ad-hoc analytics in Singular, enabling our customers to generate insights based on real-time and historical data.

 ## SK Telecom

 SK Telecom is the leading telecommunication and platform solution company.
 Druid enable us to discover the business insight interactively from telecommunication, manufacturing big data.